freevryheid/f90.kak/README.md

 # f90.kak
 modern fortran syntax for kakoune editor

-just copy or link f90.kak to your autoload folder
+just copy or link f90.kak to your autoload folder.

-preferably use a colorscheme that distinguishes functions and keywords e.g. palenight
+preferably use a colorscheme that distinguishes functions and keywords e.g. palenight.

 this provides syntax for how i prefer to code fortran, so, for example, i would code this: